jetstream-cloud/js2docs/docs/faq/trouble.md

 As soon as Ubuntu releases a fix for this we will update the featured image.

 Another option if you do prefer Firefox is to use Ubuntu 20.

+### My instance/image that was migrated to a bootable volume won't mount on Exosphere

+Most instances that were migrated from Jetstream1 were partitioned whereas volumes on Jetstream2 are generally the entire device.
+What this means is that in almost all cases, migrated instances will have their information on */dev/sdb1* assuming it's the first volume you're attaching to an instance.

+Exosphere, in the quest to keep things simple, only tries to mount the entire devices, e.g. */dev/sdb*, which means it won't find the data on /dev/sdb1.

+The best way to work around this is to use Horizon to attach the volume and then do

+    sudo mount /dev/sdb1 /mnt

+and you'll be able to see the contents of the volume in /mnt